-With the storm season well underway, and summer all but a distant memory, we started thinking about all the things you can do with the kids in Berkshire on those wet and miserable days in the rain.
+One thing we know for sure we can’t rely on in this country is the weather, so we started thinking about all the things you can do with the kids in Berkshire on those wet and miserable days in the gales and the downpours.
 And the good news is, there’s a lot.
 Here are our top picks if you’re feeling trapped in the house and looking for inspiration.

 Catch a children’s movie

 There’s not much that beats the cinema with the little ones on a wet day.
 And you get to sit in a dark room with ice cream and your feet up, perfect!
 Lots of cinemas run kids clubs on weekend mornings where you can grab cheap tickets, and you’ll even find some that offer special mid week mum and baby screenings.
 We’ve done a post on this and you can find out more here.
 If you’re looking for a cinema near you why not check out one of these in Berkshire and the surrounding areas; Empire Slough, Odeon Maidenhead, Bracknell Odeon, Vue Reading, Showcase de Lux Winnersh, Vue Newbury, Vue Staines, Vue Camberley, Cineworld High Wycombe, Empire High Wycombe.

 If the rain is coming down outside you may as well embrace the elements and go for a dip.
 We’re spoilt for choice in Berkshire with loads of great pools most with slides, children’s areas, and some with waves and more.
 Here are our recommendations for the local area; Windsor Leisure Centre, Montem Leisure Centre Slough, Magnet Leisure Centre Maidenhead, Coral Reef Waterworld Bracknell, Northcroft Leisure Centre and Lido Newbury, Central Pool Reading, Basingstoke Aquadrome,